 When an executive is reading a screenplay to see if the film has legs, they want a screenplay to grab his/her attention right off the start.

-Every scene in a screenplay should be like a screenplay that consists of the three-act structure.
-There has to be a setup and pay off for each film.
+Every scene in a screenplay should be like a screenplay that consists of a three-act structure.
+There has to be a setup and payoff for each film.

 If you lose your audience with a horrible first impression right off the bat, it’s impossible to regain the audience’s attention moving forward.